The Woodlands’ Best Farmers Markets — 6 Spots That Bring the Freshest Produce and Much More

 In 1998, Theiss Farm Market opened its second location in The Woodlands area.
 Their first is on Stuebner in Spring.
 This family has been farming locally for 158 years.
 In addition to farm produce, they stock homemade items such as jellies, jams and pickles.
 Some of the produce they carry is grown on their farm (about 15 vegetables), but it is supplemented with produce from the Houston Farmers Market.
 Theiss Farms also carries a wide selection of hanging plant baskets, fruit trees and potted plants.

-Theiss Farms can be found at 17045 Stuebner Airline Road and 2008 Rayford Road.
+Theiss Farms is at 17045 Stuebner Airline Road and 2008 Rayford Road.
 This farm is open March through November with hours running from 10 am to 6 pm Mondays through Saturdays, and 11 am to 5 pm Sundays.